Arborvitae/Geoshape/docs/edit.rst

 Add a multipoint feature to a layer
 -------------------------------------
 Multipoint features can have more than one point per feature.
+Each point can have a different location but all will have the same attributes and the feature will be treated as if it were a single point.

 #.
 Click the :guilabel:`Add Feature` button.
 The :guilabel:`Drawing Geometry` dialog will appear at the top of the screen.